Key insights

 PPS-exempt cancer hospital quality reporting program (PCHQR)

-The proposed changes to the COVID-19 vaccination among HCP described in the hospital IQR summary would also apply to the PCHQR.
+The finalized changes to the COVID-19 vaccination among HCP described in the hospital IQR summary would also apply to the PCHQR, and the surgical treatment complications for localized prostate cancer measure will be on public display beginning with data from the FY 2025 program year.

 Medicare promoting interoperability program